ebenezer2015/Sparkify-ETL-Project/README.md

 ## Project Files

-* `Cluster_Create_Delete.ipynb`
-  * This Jupyter notebook is used to create the cluster and delete it after completing
-  * It is a series of instructions to create the cluster and the roles associated with it
-  * The file gets its credentials from `dwh.cfg` so you have to fill in the required credentials first

 * `dwh.cfg`
   * Create your IAM User with Admin Access and put your credentials in this file
   * Put your cluster credentials and the number of nodes you want to create in `Cluster_Create_Delete.ipynb` in this file